-Today, the Best American Essays newsletter celebrates the British essayist William Hazlitt on the 194th anniversary of his death.
+Today, the Best American Essays newsletter celebrates the British essayist William Hazlitt (born April 10, 1778, Maidstone, England) on the 194th anniversary of his death.

 Subscribe to our newsletter for news about upcoming online conversations with Best American Essays contributors about essayists.